International Commission of Human Rights Experts on Ethiopia

 The International Commission of Human Rights Experts on Ethiopia (ICHREE) was established by the UN Human Rights Council in December 2021.
 The mandate of the commission is to investigate allegations of violations and abuses of international human rights law, humanitarian law and refugee law in Ethiopia committed since 3 November 2020 by all parties to the conflict.
 The Commission comprises three human rights experts and is appointed for a renewable one-year term.

-Creation and aims
+In October 2022 at the Human Rights Council's 51st session, the Commission's mandate was extended to December 2023.

+Creation, aims and termination

-On 3 November 2021, the report of the joint investigation undertaken by the UN High Commissioner for Human Rights and the Ethiopian Human Rights Commission indicated that serious human rights violations had continued to be committed by all parties in a number of regions of Ethiopia since the end of the period under investigation, i.e. after the unilateral ceasefire declared by the Ethipian government on 28 June 2021; hence the need for further investigations.
+On 3 November 2021, the report of the joint investigation undertaken by the UN High Commissioner for Human Rights and the Ethiopian Human Rights Commission indicated that serious human rights violations had continued to be committed by all parties in a number of regions of Ethiopia since the end of the period under investigation, that is after the unilateral ceasefire declared by the Ethiopian government on 28 June 2021; hence the need for further investigations.

-On 17 December 2021, the United Natiuins Human Rights Council reacted to that report by adopting resolution S-33/1.
+On 17 December 2021, the United Nations Human Rights Council reacted to that report by adopting resolution S-33/1.
 The resolution established the International Commission of Human Rights Experts on Ethiopia (ICHREE) with the aim of complementing the work of the joint investigative team.
 ICHREE's mandate includes conducting an impartial investigation into allegations of violations and abuses of international human rights law, humanitarian law and refugee law in Ethiopia committed since 3 November 2020 by all parties to the conflict, providing guidance on transitional justice, and making recommendations to the Government of Ethiopia while engaging with all relevant stakeholders.

+The Ethiopian federal government twice made United Nations General Assembly proposals to stop funding ICHREE.

-In October 2022 the Human Rights Council renewed the mandate of ICHREE to continue to monitor and document crimes under international law and human rights violations.
+In October 2022, the Human Rights Council renewed the mandate of ICHREE to continue to monitor and document crimes under international law and human rights violations.

+During a session of the Human Rights Council in late 2023, ICHREE members requested the HRC to extend ICHREE's mandate, stating that the Eritrean Defence Forces continued to rape and enslave women in Tigray, and that extrajudicial executions and mass detentions were ongoing in Amhara Region.
+ICHREE member Steven R. Ratner stated, "There is a very real and imminent risk that the situation will deteriorate further, and it is incumbent upon the international community to ensure that investigations persist so human rights violations can be addressed, and the worst tragedies averted."
+An EU diplomat stated that the EU had agreed to led the mandate expire.
+As of 4 October 2023, the mandate was expected to expire, as no proposal to extend the mandate had been made by the required deadline.

 Members and structure

 ICHREE is composed by three experts.
-As of December 2022, the members are Mohamed Chande Othman (Chair), Steven Ratner and Radhika Coomaraswamy.
+As of December 2022, the members were Mohamed Chande Othman (Chair), Steven R. Ratner and Radhika Coomaraswamy.
 Former members are Kaari Betty Murungi (Chair) and Fatou Bensouda.